 So, who’s up for 20 minutes on the stairs?
 And who thinks this is good news?
-I know I’m excited, though I doubt I’ll pull on my Lorna Jane gear and put out a 16 hour house chore workout.
+I know I’m excited, though I doubt I’ll pull on my workout gear and put out a 16 hour house chore workout.
 And how many calories did I burn getting all the dog hairs off the mini-trampoline?

-In our recent episode, Fat Burning for Women Over 50: Be on Fire, Dr. Len walked us through the sometimes confusing realities of killing off kilocalories.
+Let’s walk through the sometimes confusing realities of killing off kilocalories.
 Once we appreciate the role carbohydrates and fat both serve in providing fuel, then we can understand how to select the “best” workout programs.

 First, the goal is to have a caloric deficit to lose any weight.
 That deficit comes from the age old energy balance equation: take in fewer calories than we put out (eat less); put out more calories than we take in (move more).
 The entire weight loss picture is far more complex, affected by a myriad of other factors.
-For more on losing weight and fat, check out Burn a Myth to Burn More Calories (post) and Fat Loss; What Does and Doesn’t Work (radio episode) .
+For more on losing weight and fat, check out To Burn Fat, Do I Go Faster or Slower?
 Professional alert warning system activated — it’s not just about cals in and out, though you do have to start there!
 (Then continue with this post on another surprising factor that affects weight: Is Stress Making You Fat? )

-Second, is that we break down carbohydrates 40 times faster than fat, with carbos supplying most of the fuel (energy) to power our exercise.
+Second, is that we break down carbohydrates 40 times faster than fat, with carbs supplying most of the fuel (energy) to power our exercise.
 Distinguish between absolute and relative numbers when thinking of fat loss.
-When you exercise with some intensity, you use a higher percentage of carbos compared to fat as the fuel source.
+When you exercise with some intensity, you use a higher percentage of carbohydrates compared to fat as the fuel source.
 However, the highest total of burned calories is what you are going for.
 For that, you need to suck it up and add some effort.

 Higher intensity exercise burns more calories; however, a long, slow approach is better than what most of the adult population is doing — uh, as in better than not much or nuffink!
 But a workout with some oomph to it at a higher pace will use more total energy (calories) than the lower intensity plan.
 Absolutely!

 Third, thanks to international fitness expert, professor, and colleague of ours, Dr. Len Kravitz you get top level practical tips.
 He shared with us the exciting, proven, no-magic-required realm of the four best training programs to maximize calorie burning and become lower fat!
 He recommends we try all 4 methods.

 High Intensity Interval Training (HIIT)